SpeccyX 3.5" - ZX Spectrum Next Handheld

 Changes from the Original SpeccyX

-Aside from the screen size change the only other change is this smaller version has a single mono speaker (the original used Stereo speakers).
-Internally the small Next PCB is different and now incorporates the headphone socket/volume dial/SD card slot on the same PCB.
-On the original SpeccyX these were on a separate PCB near the top of the device.
+Aside from the screen size change, the only other change is that this smaller version has a single mono speaker (the original used stereo speakers).
+Internally, the small Next PCB is different and now incorporates the headphone socket, volume dial, and SD card slot on the same PCB.
+On the original SpeccyX, these were on a separate PCB near the top of the device.

 The 3.5" SpeccyX